-FaceSDK 5.0 adds a host of revolutionary new features, enabling real-time, motion-based subject identification in video streams with no prior enrolment. iOS and Android platforms are now supported, enabling developers build mobile apps implementing facial identification and recognition.
+FaceSDK 5.0 adds a host of revolutionary new features, enabling real-time, motion-based subject identification in video streams with no prior enrollment. iOS and Android platforms are now supported, enabling developers build mobile apps implementing facial identification and recognition.
 Version 5.0 adds automatic gender recognition with 93% success rate on still images and 97% in motion streams.
 Finally, face recognition quality on still images is greatly improved with false rejection rate down to only 6.7% (from 9.9% in version 4.0) based on FRGC test.

 Version 5.0 constitutes a major upgrade.
 Updating to this release is highly recommended.Motion-Based Video Recognition

 A new revolutionary technology is now available, enabling developers build comprehensive surveillance and security systems, CRM desks and attendance control applications.
-Implementing secure subject identification based on motion video streams becomes easy with no prior enrolment required.
+Implementing secure subject identification based on motion video streams becomes easy with no prior enrollment required.

 Many traditional video recognition systems are not truly motion-based.
 Instead, they are using key frames extracted from the video stream to identify human faces.
 This approach discards motion-based information and requires a rather complicated training.
 Enrolling subjects is a lengthy and cumbersome process involving several minutes of posing, and requiring multiple captures from various angles.

-FaceSDK 5.0 eliminates the enrolment procedure completely.
+FaceSDK 5.0 eliminates the enrollment procedure completely.
 Every subject appearing in a video is automatically identified and tagged.
 Enrolling the subject now becomes a simple matter of linking the unique tag to a database record or just putting a name on it.Android and iOS Support

 Support for Android and Apple iOS platforms has been added, enabling mobile developers build a variety of apps for the two popular platforms. iOS developers can download Luxand Face Recognition sample app from Apple Store.
 The Android version is available at Google Play.Automated Gender Recognition